 These standards apply to all food vending machines on City property that and have been in effect since December 2011.

-These standards apply to foods and beverages served at meetings and events sponsored by City agencies and have been in effect since March 2013.
+These standards apply to foods and beverages served at meetings and events sponsored by City agencies.
+They have been in effect since March 2013 and were revised in December 2017.

 These standards apply to commissaries in City correctional facilities and have been in effect since March 2013.